andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_button_hack_install.md

 in folder `docker/amazon-dash-private`.
 ![](/images/synology_import_settings.png)

-Or you can do all that by youself - see instructions below.
+Or you can do all that by yourself - see instructions below.

 Double-click on the image to create Docker container

-Give high privilidge because it sniffs network traffic:
+Give high privilege because it sniffs network traffic:

 ![](/images/dash_synology_docker_general.png)